-- 35% of the textile articles contain NP/NPE at concentrations higher than 20 mg/kg textile - 23% of the textile articles contain NP/NPE at concentrations higher than 50 mg/kg textile - 19% of the textile articles contain NP/NPE at concentrations higher than 100 mg/kg textile
+- 31% of the textile articles contain NPE at concentrations higher than 20 mg/kg textile - 21% of the textile articles contain NPE at concentrations higher than 50 mg/kg textile - 16% of the textile articles contain NPE at concentrations higher than 100 mg/kg textile

-The above figures could provide a rough idea of the share of imported textiles that are likely produced with and without intentional use of NPE.
-Based on the comments received in stakeholder consultation, it could be argued that the share of textiles with NPE concentrations above 100 mg/kg should be understood as examples of intentional use of NPE in the manufacturing process.
-However such a strict interpretation may not be reliable considering e.g. the character of the data gathered in the review of studies.
-A reasonable assumption could be that 19-35% of the textile articles placed on the EU market would contain NPE from intentional uses during manufacture, which would account for a range of best to worst cases.
-This percentage range would thus give an indication that the use of alternative surfactants is already widespread, as the remainder 65-81% of textile articles could be assumed to not contain intentionally added NPE.
+The above figures are used to approximate the share of imported textiles that are likely produced with intentional use of NPE.
+Based on the comments received in stakeholder consultation, it could be argued that the share of textiles with NPE concentrations above 100 mg/kg (16% of the samples) should be understood as examples of intentional use of NPE in the manufacturing process.
+A worst case assumption on the other hand could be that 31% of the textile articles placed on the EU market would contain NPE from intentional uses during manufacture (which is the percentage in the sample that has NPE concentrations above 20 mg/kg).
+This percentage range, between 16-31%, would thus give an indication that the use of alternative surfactants is already widespread since the remainder 69-84% of textile articles could be assumed to not contain intentionally added NPE.

 As described in section C, NPEs are used in various steps of the textile manufacturing process.
 NPEs primarily act as detergents and emulsifier in pre-treatment, dying/printing and finishing of textiles.
 The emulsifying and dispersing properties of NPE are excellent and NPE can be used in a wide range of applications.
-The most important physical properties of NPE (with varying ethoxylate units) is the Hydrophilic Lipophilic Balance (HLB).
+The most important physical property of NPE (with varying ethoxylate units) is the Hydrophilic Lipophilic Balance (HLB).
 The HLB value corresponds to the behaviour of the emulsifier when added to water and gives an indication of what uses NPE might have in the textile production.
 Subsequently, the HLB value is an important factor in determining which alternative substance that may be applicable to achieve similar function.
 Other aspects should also be considered (see section C.1).

 NPE used in textile production is added to have a function based on the properties summarized above.
-Thus no change in production technique should be necessary or the most feasible measure to reduce NPE concentrations in textiles.
+Thus changes in production technique should not be necessary nor be the most feasible measure to reduce NPE concentrations in textiles.

 As indicated in section C.1.2 there is a wide range of alternatives that possess the desired properties outlined above.
 The focus of the assessment of alternatives has been on non-ionic surfactants since they have been shown to be applicable in textile production.
 The most commercially common groups of non-ionic surfactants are alcohol ethoxylates (AE) and glucose based surfactants.
-Other alkyl phenol ethoxylates, in particular octyl phenol, have also been considered as possible alternatives but given their molecular size and properties they have been concluded unsuitable as alternative to NPE (and thus not further assessed).
+Other alkyl phenol ethoxylates, in particular octylphenol, have also been considered as possible alternatives but given their molecular size and properties they have been concluded unsuitable as alternative to NPE (and thus not further assessed).